 Before we begin talking about tooth extraction infections, it’s important to emphasize that tooth extractions are a safe and straightforward procedure.
 Despite that, some complications can arise.

 Even though infections and other complications are uncommon, you must be able to identify them, that way you can ask our dentist for more information.

-A tooth extraction infection can appear in different forms and ways, however not all mouth or teeth pains after a tooth extraction is an infection.
+A tooth extraction infection can appear in different forms and ways, however, not all mouth or teeth pains after tooth extraction are an infection.

-This condition occurs when the blood clot, which normally appears in place of the extracted tooth, does not develop, moves or dissolves before the wound has healed, exposing the bone.
+This condition occurs when the blood clot, which normally appears in place of the extracted tooth, does not develop, move or dissolve before the wound has healed, exposing the bone.

 When the bone and some nerve endings in the mouth area are exposed, it causes pain whenever you speak or eat.
 Even while eating, your food might rub against the exposed area and cause a lot of pain.

 - After tooth extraction, extreme pain can expand to the ears, neck, and other parts of the head.